isabella232/sign-integrations.en/help/workday/quick-start.md

 ### Example: Reporting {#example-reporting}

-[!DNT Workday] has a rich reporting infrastructure.
+[!DNL Workday] has a rich reporting infrastructure.
 To look at the details of the Adobe Sign process, inspect the elements of the *Review Document Event*.

 Below is a simple custom report that can be run across all BPs looking for Adobe Sign transactions and their status.